ymath-io/ymath.io/content/courses/trigonometry/identities/law-of-sines/index.md

 ---
 title: Law of Sines
 decription: Law of Sines!
-index: 4
+index: 8
 type: lesson

 ---

-## LAW OF SINES

 The Law of Sines is one of the first most important relationships between trigonometric functions and geometry.

-In [Functions](../../functions/exploration/index.md), we learned about trigonometry in right triangles.
+In [Functions](/learn/trigonometry/functions/exploration/), we learned about trigonometry in right triangles.
 Now, let's look at a triangle with unknown angles:

 IMAGE HERE